 After you max out the $10,000 per person per year at TreasuryDirect, you can buy another $5,000 per year indirectly, but only if you’re due at least that much in tax refund and you tell the IRS to use part of your tax refund to buy I Bonds.
 You can’t send a check with your tax return and ask them to buy I Bonds for you.
 If you normally don’t have a tax refund that large, you can increase your tax refund by overpaying ahead of time.
 Because I’m self-employed and I pay quarterly estimated taxes, I just pay extra for the fourth quarter.

 If you don’t pay quarterly estimated taxes, you can make a one-time payment through IRS Direct Pay.
 After a year is over, you can still pay toward the previous year’s taxes with an automatic extension.
 When you say your payment is for an extension, the payment automatically files the extension.
 You don’t need to fill out another form.
-After you file an extension you get extra time but you don’t have to use it.
+You get extra time with an extension but you don’t have to use it.
 You can still file your tax return on time before April 15.

 After you pay extra with an automatic extension, make sure to account for it on your tax return.
 In TurboTax, it’s under Federal Taxes, Deductions & Credits, Estimates and Other Taxes Paid, Other Income Taxes.